 Kaidus watched as Prim easily took down her opponents one by one.
 Overall, half of the class had already lost to her undefeated streak.

-“You guys… What have you been doing out of class?!”
-Master Keral yelled at the class.
+“You guys.
+What have you been doing outside of class?!”
+Master Keral yelled at the students.

 “Hmm…” Pondering about the idea, Master Keral looked at Kaidus.